benafa/family-history/docs/trees.md

 <link rel="stylesheet" href="{{ site.baseurl }}/assets/css/links.css" type="text/css">

 Discover family trees of various Colombo Chetty families below!

 While the website is designed to be veiwed on any device, we recommend a laptop/tablet for the best viewing experience due to the large amount of information.
 We hope you enjoy exploring!

+<h2> NEW FEATURE! </h2>
+Check out the new <a href="{{ site.baseurl }}/dynamic" class="link">Dynamic Descendant View</a> for a more interactive experience - clicking a name refocuses the tree rather than viewing a profile.

 <h2> Guide: Viewing trees </h2>